-Susan Hauri-Downing is an Australian artist living in Switzerland.
-She is interested in biocultural diversity, biopolitics, solastalgia and the intricacy of interspecies relationships, with a current focus on the European honey bee (Apis mellifera)
+Susan Hauri-Downing is an Australian/Swiss artist.
+She is interested in biocultural diversity, biopolitics, solastalgia and the intricacy of interspecies relationships, with a current focus on the European honey bee (Apis mellifera

 ).
 She is currently exploring relationships between honey bees, humans and ecologies, focusing on the poetics and aesthetics of human/bee/plant interactions and communications, and is particularly interested in how artistic practices might allow humans to experience/understand interspecies time.
 She is a beekeeper and has been an external associate with the Center for Integrative Bee Research (CIBER)